Joe LORENTZ, Dr. Cyril CECCHINEL, Dr. Gregory NAIN

 The progresses made in semi-supervised learning approaches make them an appealing cadidate to alleviate this big challenge towards the application of machine learning based solutions.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 958357.
+This project has received funding from the European Union’s Horizon 2020 research and

 Supported by the Luxembourg National Research Fund (FNR) No 14297122